CleanMachine1/DollarSkip/README.md

-cd ~/ # Or your place of choice for Git repos git clone https://github.com/CleanMachine1/DollarSkip cd DollarSkip make #This makes the binary, ignore warnings. sudo make install make clean
+cd ~/ # Or your place of choice for Git repos git clone https://github.com/CleanMachine1/DollarSkip cd DollarSkip make #This makes the binary sudo make install make clean
 ```